zephinzer/ms/packages/middleware-request-logger/README.md

 | `level` | `info` | The level of the logger to be used. |

 ### `getZipkinTokenizers()`
-This function returns an array of tokenizers that you can use in the `additionalTokenizers` option in `createLogger()`.
+This function returns an array of tokenizers that you can use in the `additionalTokenizers` option in `createMiddleware()`.

 These tokenizers depend on there being a `.context` property in the `Request` object passed by Express.
 This is automatically done if you are using the Zipkin tracer as defined in [`@usvc/tracer`](../tracer).